Car brands and logos list and who owns which car brands?

 Mazda Motor Corporation

-The Japanese Mazda was formerly called Toyo Cork Kogyo Co., Ltd. and produced corks for containers.
-It released its first car in 1931.
-It was a three-wheeled version of a rickshaw.
-In 1974, the company began collaborating with Ford.
-Until 2015, they had many joint projects, and then the manufacturers went their separate ways.
+Japan’s Mazda, formerly Toyo Cork Kogyo Co., Ltd., manufactured container stoppers.
+It produced its first automobile in 1931, a three-wheeled rickshaw.
+In 1974, the company started collaborating with Ford.
+They had many joint projects until 2015 when the manufacturers went their separate ways.

 Now, Mazda Motor Corporation owns:

-• Mazda – the flagship brand of passenger cars, characterized by an advantageous price-quality ratio.
+• Mazda is the flagship brand of passenger cars, and it offers a favorable price-to-quality ratio.

 Subaru Corporation